What To Do With Leftover Sweet Potato

 Leftover turkey boasts many straightforward, cult-favorite uses—Dad's leftover turkey sandwich is the stuff of dreams—but what exactly can you do with leftover sweet potato casserole?
 Don't worry: we have all the answers.
 No matter how you've prepared your sweet potato—whether it's still raw, mashed, or topped with marshmallows and baked into a casserole—we have a leftovers solution for you.
 Whether you like your sweet potatoes for dinner or dessert, sweet or savory, these ideas and recipes will keep things interesting in the days after Thanksgiving.

 If you picked up an extra couple of sweet potatoes during your pre-Thanksgiving trip to the market—rejoice!
 There are so many ways, both sweet and savory, to make use of these seasonal spuds.
 The best part?
-Sweet potatoes are a great healthier substitution to your favorite carb or starch-heavy foods, like bread and Russet potatoes.
+Sweet potatoes are a great healthier substitution for your favorite carb- or starch-heavy foods, like bread and Russet potatoes.

 After a night of feasting, turkey and gravy probably sit heavily in your stomach.
-Lighten things up for breakfast with healthy, yet still substantial Sweet Potato Toast.
+Lighten things up for breakfast with healthy, yet still substantial Sweet Potato Breakfast Casserole.

-Show off the sweet potato in all its glory with our Twice-Baked Sweet Potatoes with Citrus and Honey.
-If you want to convince the kids to eat their vegetables, Oven-Baked Sweet Potato Fries are the perfect, healthier side to that leftover turkey sandwich.
+Spice up your sweet potatoes with our Grilled Sweet Potato Fries topped with honey, chili powder, and queso fresco.
+If you want to convince the kids to eat their vegetables, Air Fryer Sweet Potato Fries are the perfect, healthier side to that leftover turkey sandwich.

 For dinner, nothing quite satisfies like a steaming bowl of soup, and Sweet Potato Soup may be one of our all-time fall favorites.
-For an alternative to heavy spaghetti, try thinly slicing your sweet potato to make Sweet Potato Fettuccine.
+For a creative and lower-carb appetizer, try thinly slicing your sweet potato to make Sweet Potato Crostini.

 Mashed sweet potato can be a bit trickier to revamp, as it's already been cooked and isn't such a blank canvas, but this simple side can surprisingly be repurposed in myriad ways.
 We've collected a few of our favorite uses for mashed sweet potatoes that will carry you from breakfast to dinner to dessert.